kmorkos/flutter_audio/example/README.md

-# flutter_audiostream_example
+# flutter_audio example

-Demonstrates how to use the flutter_audiostream plugin.
+Demonstrates how to use the flutter_audio plugin.

 ## Getting Started